Strict quantization of coadjoint orbits: Quantizing complex coadjoint orbits

-We will usually consider $\Delta$ with a standard invariant ordering since these orderings are the ones which induce, under further assumptions, star products of pseudo Wick type, see \autoref{theo:starProduct:types}.
-However, the construction below works also for other invariant orderings.
+For real coadjoint orbits standard invariant orderings are the ones which induce star products of pseudo Wick type (under some further assumptions, see \autoref{theo:starProduct:types}), and therefore the orderings we are mainly interested in.
+However, the construction below works also for other (possibly non-standard) invariant orderings.

-\begin{lemma} If an ordering of $\Delta$ is invariant, then every root in $\Delta'$ can be written as a linear combination of the simple roots in $\Delta'$. \end{lemma}